 Improving the Situation

-The Rules of Golf forbid improving the situation in which a golf ball has come to rest.
-This includes "moving, bending or breaking anything growing or fixed," moving or pressing down the surface on which the ball lies, making or removing "irregularities" on the playing surface, or moving any form of water (including dew or frost).
+Rule 8.1 of the Rules of Golf addresses improving the situation in which a golf ball has come to rest.
+The rule prohibits "moving, bending or breaking anything growing or fixed," moving or pressing down the surface on which the ball lies, making or removing "irregularities" on the playing surface, or moving any form of water (including dew or frost).

 Exception: Stance

-If your ball lands such that you are not able to stand on playable ground--such as if your stance would be on a cart path or sprinkler head--you may move your ball one club length from the spot where it lies, but not closer to the hole.
+If you find your ball in a place where you cannot stand on playable ground -- such as if your stance would be on a cart path or sprinkler head -- you may move your ball one club length from the nearest point of complete relief, but not closer to the hole.

 Exception: Backswing